 You want to trade actively using short-term chart indicators with a loose system approach?
 Good.

 Prefer a more passive analytical style where trades last weeks using a set of indicators you find successful?
 Excellent.

 Want to get in there and mix it up all day in the middle using an active, purely discretionary approach like a market maker?
 Right on!

 Now take your trading style and combine it with a defined approach to manage your trading risk.

 Now you are moving towards a net positive trading experience.

-Bitvo is a fast, secure, easy to use cryptocurrency exchange for Canadians.
+Bitvo is a fast, secure, easy to use cryptocurrency trading platform for Canadians.